F-said/march-madness-predict/index.markdown

 It is only appropriate then that the field of computational statistical learning emerged as a way to predict outcome using historical data.

-But is this a sufficient mode of prediction when we start to introduce the most unpredictable element of the universe, humans?
+But is this a sufficient mode of prediction when we start to introduce unpredictable humans?

+For example, in 2018 after

 Specifically, humans playing basketball.